-In the last post, I explained most common antennas that are used with WiFi routers and adapters.
-In this post, I will explain how to place this antennas for effective transmission and reception.
+In the last post, I explained most common WiFi antennas that are used with WiFi routers and WiFi adapters.
+In this post, I will explain WiFi antenna position as well as WiFi antenna Placement for effective and fast transmission and reception of WiFi Signal and better WiFi range.
+I will also explain best WiFi Router Position and how to Point point WiFi antenna for best WiFi range.

-Based on the radiation pattern, Antennas are classified into
+Based on the radiation pattern, WiFi Antennas are classified into

 - Omni Directional Antenna